TadeasFrycak/esp32-c3/README.md

 - Chip: **ESP32-C3FH4**

 ## Interactive HTML BOM
 Thanks to the awesome KiCAD [IBOM](https://github.com/openscopeproject/InteractiveHtmlBom) plugin, we can now generate this stunning BOM!
+You can find it in docs/ibom.html
 ![IBOM](docs/ibom.png "IBOM")

 ## Contributors: